wbleonard/atlas-cluster-automation-v2/README.md

 2. Set environment variables for MongoDB connection

 ### Atlas App Services
-1. Download the App Services application export from the `app_services` directory
+1. Download the App Services application export from the `app-services/AutomationApp` directory
 2. Navigate to your Atlas project and create a new App Services application
 3. Use the "Import from file" option and select the exported application
-4. Configure your Atlas API credentials in the App Services Values/Secrets
+4. Configure your Atlas API credentials in the App Services Values/Secrets (`AtlasPublicKey` and `AtlasPrivateKey`)
 5. Deploy the application
 6. Set up the scheduled triggers with appropriate frequencies